This post contains affiliate links from third parties. I have been compensated to include them.

 So, how could I have been more present with my daughter that day?
 To begin, instead of keeping track of how much sand was collecting on my baby girl, I could have marveled at her curiosity and playfulness.
 I could have reminded myself that a sandbox is a wonderful sensory experience for one so young and a little dirt won’t hurt her.
 Instead of hurrying home, we could have talked about what we saw on the streets and in the sky; we could have counted taxis.
 And when we got home, I could have relaxed because we had plenty of time to clean up and eat before her nap.

 There are bound to be more messy “sandbox” moments, but now I welcome them.
 I see them as a challenge and a gift.
 They are an opportunity to live in the moment and be truly aware of my experience.
-And when I notice the pretzel crumbs blended in with the rug, I will opt to check in with my baby before pulling out the vacuum.
+And when I notice the pretzel crumbs blended in with the hardwood floors, I will opt to check in with my baby before pulling out the vacuum.
 If she needs me to tune in to her instead, well, the pretzels will just have to wait another day!

 Samara Kamenecka is a freelance writer, editor, translator, and copywriter based in Madrid.
 When she’s not chained to her computer, she likes to explore the city with her boyfriend, daughter, and dog.
 She blogs about kids and parenting over at Tiny Fry.